yallop/fomega/README.md

             ( term )

 ASCII alternatives: `lambda` for `λ`, `LAMBDA` for `Λ`.
 Kind annotations (`:: kind`) can be omitted, and default to `*`.

+## Web version

+You can run the web version by using: `dune exec src/runweb.exe`.